Frequently Asked Questions

 Do you drive your clients?

-No, we can assess their nursing skills but we cannot assess their driving skills.
+No, we can assess their nursing skills, but we cannot evaluate their driving skills.
 We happily accompany our clients with public transit, handy dart or taxi.
-Our primary concern and focus is on our clients wellbeing not focusing on traffic and navigation.
+Our primary concern and focus is on our clients’ wellbeing, not on traffic and navigation.

 Can you give injections?

-It is not in our Health Care Aide’s scope of practice to provide injections but there are many resources in our community we can share with you such as local pharmacies.
+It is not in our Health Care Aide’s scope of practice to provide injections, but there are many resources in our community that we can share with you, such as local pharmacies.

 Can you take my dad to his x-ray appointment?